shaibs3/TechTrain_module1/module_1/Network_namespace.md

    <try to find the command yourself>
    ```

-- Test network connectivity from the new namespace:
+- Test network connectivity from the network namespace:
    ```bash
    ping 192.168.15.1
    ```